sparsick/ansible-talk/README.md

 #### Run Ad-hoc Command Sample

-Sample for the Ad-hoc command to stop the tomcat service: `ansible -i inventories/test -u vagrant -m command -a "service tomcat stop"`
+Sample for the Ad-hoc command to stop the tomcat service: `ansible -i inventories/test -u vagrant -m command -a "/etc/init.d/tomcat stop"`

-Sample for the Ad-hoc command to start the tomcat service: `ansible -i inventories/test -u vagrant -m command -a "service tomcat start"`
+Sample for the Ad-hoc command to start the tomcat service: `ansible -i inventories/test -u vagrant -m command -a "/etc/init.d/tomcat start"`

 ### Run Ansible vs Puppet Samples
 The comparision shows how a script for a node.js installation looks in Ansible and in Puppet.